 But there are alternatives to bonding with that loaner or spending your evenings calling all your friends to bum a ride to work.

 What's "defective"?
-In Michigan, the law defines a problem vehicle as one that has been out of service for more than 30 days for repair, or one that has been in the shop for the same repair unsuccessfully four or more times.
+In Michigan, the law defines a problem vehicle as one that has been out of service for 30 days or longer for repair, or one that has been in the shop for the same repair unsuccessfully 4 times.

-You also need to report the defect within the first year of your ownership, even if you're the second or third or fourth owner―as long as the vehicle is under warranty.
+You also need to report the defect within 1 year of purchase, even if you're the second or third or fourth owner of the car―as long as the vehicle is under warranty.
 And it doesn't necessarily have to be a mechanical defect.
 Under the Michigan law, you have recourse for a persistent water leak, noxious odor, or paint problem.

 You'll have a good chance to successfully use the Lemon Law if you make sure you've documented the issues you have.